FAQ

 <Accordion title="What is auto top-up?">

-Auto top-up is an **Escrow Setting** that automatically deposits the required funds from your main wallet into your escrow when you create an offer.
-Two independent toggles are available:
+Auto top-up is the mechanism that automatically deposits the required funds from your main wallet into your escrow when you create an offer: collateral for a borrow offer, USDC for a lend offer.

 </Accordion>